Key Country Facts

 Top exports: crude petroleum, diamonds, coal tar oil, refined petroleum, and petroleum gas.

-Many travelers are familiar with the Christ the Redeemer statue in Rio de Janeiro, Brazil, but there is another similar statue in Lubango as well, which is close to the more recently built Lubango sign that resembles the Hollywood sign in Los Angeles.
+Note: Many travelers are familiar with the Christ the Redeemer statue in Rio de Janeiro, Brazil, however there is another similar statue in Lubango as well, which is close to the more recently built Lubango sign that resembles the “Hollywood” sign in Los Angeles.
 Also interesting to see – though difficult to get there – are the shipwrecks near Luanda on the coast, where old ships can be seen nestled between sand and sea.